roc-lang/roc/examples/helloworld/README.md

-need for Roc authors to run `rustc` in this example) and for the Roc compiler to not only generate the object file for the Roc file, but also to link it with the host object file to produce an executable (eliminating the need for `gcc`) such that Roc application authors can concern themselves exclusively with Roc code.
+need for Roc authors to run `rustc` in this example) and for the Roc compiler to not only generate the object file for the Roc file, but also to link it with the host object file to produce an executable (eliminating the need for `gcc`) such that Roc application authors can concern themselves exclusively with Roc code and need only the Roc compiler to build and to execute it.

 Of course, none of those niceties exist yet.
 But we'll get there!